MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. On **Step 3: Target platform and & assessment results**, select **Azure SQL Database** as the target type.
 After reviewing the assessment results, select **Next**.

 1. On **Step 4: Azure SQL target**, if the account isn't linked yet, make sure you add an account selecting the **Link account** link.
-Then, select an Azure account, AD tenant, subscription, location, resource group, Azure SQL Database server, and credentials of the Azure SQL Database.
+Then, select an Azure account, Microsoft Entra tenant, subscription, location, resource group, Azure SQL Database server, and credentials of the Azure SQL Database.

-1. Select **Connect**, and then select the *AdventureWorks* database as **Target database**.
+1. Select **Connect**, and then select the *AdventureWorksLT* database as **Target database**.
 Select **Next**.

 1. On **Step 5: Azure Database Migration Service**, select the **Create new** link to create a new Azure Database Migration Service using the wizard.
 Follow the steps provided by the wizard to set up a new self-hosted integration runtime.
 If you have previously created one, you can reuse it.